haojia632/rocket-path/README.md

   * [FreeGLUT](http://freeglut.sourceforge.net/) for hopefully relatively portable window management
   * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for linear algebra

+There is a bit of a description with some animated GIFs [here](https://playtechs.blogspot.com/2018/11/interior-point-constrained-nonlinear.html).

 There are multiple experiments, accessible via the F1-F4 hotkeys.
 The first one (F1) is an attempt to make a two-cubic trajectory that passes through three points in two dimensions.
 I don't think it does much at the moment other than plot accelerations and let you move around the points by clicking and dragging them with the mouse.

 Problems F2-F4 all simplify things to a one-dimensional problem.
 The upper plot represents position as a function of time, while the lower plot represents acceleration as a function of time.
 There are two cubic segments, colored yellow and cyan.
 The start and end positions are fixed, while the position where the two cubics meet can be moved to change the problem.
 The velocity at the beginning of the yellow segment is fixed at zero, as is the velocity at the end of the cyan segment.
 This leaves three free variables: the velocity at the join point and the time durations of the two segments.